Call Me by Your Name (novel): Sales

 According to Nielsen BookScan, as of 19 February 2018, the book has sold 33,376 copies for £252,675 in the United Kingdom.
 In early November 2017, the book went from 618 copies sold to 1,164, an 88% jump in volume week on week.
 It reached 2,012 copies sold for the week ending February 3.

 Awards

 At the 20th Lambda Literary Awards, the novel won the award for Gay Fiction.

+Banned book controversy

+In January 2023, the book was permanently banned from libraries and classrooms in St. Johns County School District, Florida.
+In September 2023, the book was banned from libraries and classrooms in Matanuska-Susitna Borough School District, Alaska.

 Media

 Film adaptation

 A film adaptation directed by Luca Guadagnino and starring Timothée Chalamet as Elio, Armie Hammer as Oliver, and Michael Stuhlbarg as Elio's father was released on November 24, 2017, in the United States to critical acclaim.
 At the 90th Academy Awards, it was nominated for Best Picture, Best Actor (Chalamet), Best Original Song ("Mystery of Love" by Sufjan Stevens), and Best Adapted Screenplay (James Ivory), winning the latter.

+Other roles were played by Amira Casar as Elio’s mother, Esther Garrel as Marzia, Victoire Du Bois as Chiara and others.

 Audiobook

 An audiobook narrated by Armie Hammer was published in 2017 by Macmillan Publishers.